-5.6 CCR5 Verification at CT
+5.7 CCR5 Verification at CT

-About 1% of the Northern European population carries the $\Delta 32$ mutation of the CCR5 gene homozygously.
+About 1% of the Northern European population carries the $\triangle$ 32 mutation of the CCR5 gene homozygously.
 Homozygous carriers of this mutation are resistant to M-tropic strains of HIV-1.
 Therefore, CCR5 testing can be performed for patients with a hematological disease who are also HIV-1 positive.
 DKMS has performed CCR5 tests for all donors at donor recruitment since 2014.

-In cases when CCR5 is relevant for donor selection, CCR5 testing has to be confirmed before donation, e.g., at the Confirmatory Typing step.
+• In cases when CCR5 is relevant for donor selection, CCR5 testing has to be confirmed before donation, e.g., at the Confirmatory Typing step.
 DKMS can provide access to laboratories that can perform CCR5 testing.

-5.7 Donor Reservation
+5.8 Donor Reservation

-- Without any previous request, a reservation of one of our donors is not possible. - Donors are not reserved after completed Typing Request or IDM Testing. - Donors are reserved for three months after a CT request or after a completed HAC. - When the reservation after a CT request or HAC has expired, an extension of reservation for an additional three months is possible without reason. - After six months reservation period, a justification is required if a further extension of three months is desired. - After the nine months reservation period, we expect the workup request to be sent. - In exceptional cases, a new HAC request can be placed to extend the donor's reservation period one more time.
+- Without any previous request, a reservation of one of our donors is not possible. - Donors are currently not reserved after completed Typing Request or IDM Testing.
+However, an adjustment is planned for 2024 so that the donors are also reserved during and after these request types. - Donors are reserved for three months after a CT request or after a completed HAC. - When the reservation after a CT request or HAC has expired, an extension of reservation for an additional three months is possible without reason. - After six months reservation period, a justification is required if a further extension of three months is desired. - After the nine months reservation period, we expect the workup request to be sent. - In exceptional cases, a new HAC request can be placed to extend the donor's reservation period one more time.
 A new reservation without a new request is not possible, because the information about the availability and the medical suitability of the donor should be verified again after 9 months at the latest.